Rust Removal with Fiber Lasers

 There are other types of rust, such as reactions between iron and chloride in an environment that has limited oxygen, in which case you may see green rust.
 It’s not just metals that suffer rust damage, other materials, such as concrete, can also be subject to it too.

 Not only does rust look displeasing to the eye, ruining the value of the object that it has damaged, but it can also be harmful to safety too.
 Rust causes materials to become weaker, and over time can completely eat away at a material.
-If you are considering something like the brake calliper of a car, then you simply can’t afford for rust to pose a risk to human life.
+If you are considering something like the brake caliper of a car, then you simply can’t afford for rust to pose a risk to human life.

 Other damages that rust can cause are holes, a loss in magnetic attraction, a loss in electrical conductivity, and it can also cause materials to stick together (which would otherwise slide over one another).
 Rust can attach itself to works of art, such as on metal frames and also to statues and monuments, which affects the aesthetics and is also damaging.
-As can be seen, rust removal with fiber lasers is a crucial and necessary process.
+As can be seen, rust removal is a crucial and necessary process.

-Fiber laser cleaning is one of the most efficient and effective methods for removing rust from a material.
+Laser cleaning is one of the most efficient and effective methods for removing rust from a material.
 The rust, which is a contaminant, will form on the surface layer of a material.
-Using a fiber laser, which offers great control when it comes to pulse duration, power and wavelength, the user can direct a beam of high-power energy directly at this rust.
+Using fiber type lasers offers great control when it comes to pulse duration, power and wavelength, the user can direct a beam of high-power energy directly at this rust.

 The rust will quickly absorb the energy beam, and as the heat begins to rise, the rust will irradiate, melt, and eventually vaporise.
 Fiber lasers are the most effective types of laser on the market, and this process will allow you to only vaporise the rust from the material being worked with, without causing any damage to the actual material below.